brickbots/PiFinder/docs/source/user_guide.rst

 Access Point and Client Mode
 ----------------------------------

-The PiFinder can either connect to an existing network, or serve as an wireless access point for other devices to connect to.
-Use the :ref:`user_guide:Web Interface` or the :ref:`user_guide:Global Options` page of the Status screen to switch between these two modes and see which mode is currently active.
+The PiFinder can either connect to an existing network via the Client mode, or serve as an wireless access point for other devices to connect to via the Access Point (AP) mode.
+Use the :ref:`user_guide:Web Interface` or the :ref:`user_guide:Global Options` page of the Status screen to switch between these two modes and to see which mode is currently active.

 Using the PiFinder in Access Point mode creates a network called PiFinderAP with no password to allow easy connection of phones, tablets and other devices in the field.

+To use the Client mode, you'll need to add information about the WiFi network you'd like the PiFinder to connect to using the Web Interface as described :ref:`below<user_guide:Connecting to a new WiFi network>`

 PiFinder address
 -----------------